 A home staging business makes money by charging clients for their services.
 Clients generally pay for an initial consultation when they meet with a home stager for a walk-through of the property.
 After the initial consultation, customers can pay for additional advice on a per hour basis.
 Home stagers who are responsible for decorating a completely vacant home will normally charge a set rate per room per month.
 Many home staging business insist on a minimum contract length.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your home staging business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your home staging business is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements